 - Delete ’pingbacks’ and ‘trackbacks’

-- Exclude specific posts/pages and tables from optimization
+- Exclude selected posts/pages and tables from cleaning and optimization

 - And more!

-(Optimize Database after Deleting Revisions – WordPress Plugin Settings)
+(Optimize Database after Deleting Revisions – WordPress Plugin Settings Page)

-In addition to removing redundant post and page revisions and checking if your database needs optimization, WP Optimize also lets you perform the following:
+In addition to performing tasks such as cleaning redundant revisions of posts and pages and checking if the database tables need to be optimized, this plugin also lets you do the following: